justmejulian/english-rafzerfeld/src/pages/en/index.md

     supporting resource materials.
   footer: Student of english in the rafzerfeld
 image: /img/mrFish.jpeg
-heading: '"Well planned, varied ad stimulating, using relevant themes and supporting resource materials."'
+heading: '"Well planned, varied and stimulating, using relevant themes and supporting resource materials."'
 subheading: Our priority is to provide creative, enjoyable and effective language courses for you.
 Learn with qualified teachers whose first language